Shri Mahaveer Ji temple: Bhavya Kamal Mandir

-Reach by Flight

-The nearest airport is Jaipur International Airport, located approximately 150 kilometers away.
-Alternatively, New Delhi Airport is a secondary option, situated approximately 250 kilometers from the destination.

-Reach by Train

-The train is the most convenient means of reaching Shri Mahaveerji.
-The temple is located 7 kilometers from Shri Mahaveerji railway station, which is part of the West Central railway network under the Kota railway division.
-It is classified as a Grade-C station on the New Delhi–Mumbai main line.

-The Shri Mahaveerji Trust also offers a complimentary shuttle bus service to and from the railway station.

-Reach by Bus

-The Shri Mahaveerji Bus Stand is situated approximately 2 kilometers from the temple and falls under the Hindaun Depot of Rajasthan Roadways.
-From this location, buses to various destinations such as Jaipur, Nakodaji, Chandkheri, Kailadevi, and other places are readily available.

 Annual Fair

 An annual fair is organized in the temple premise around Mahavir Jayanti (April) which attracts Jains and people from many other communities including Meena and Gujjar and religions in a great number.
-The fair is for five days (starts 2 days prior to Mahavir Jayanti and ends two days post Mahavir Jayanti) and ends with a colourful Rath Yatra pulled by Bullock cart.
+The fair is for five days (starts 2 days prior to Mahavir Jayanti and ends two days post Mahavir Jayanti) and ends with a colourful Ratha Yatra pulled by Bullock cart.
 Many Jain sadhus or monks deliver religious discourses during this fair.